 The price is currently not advertised.

-The Division Award for analytical chemistry was awarded to Prof. Dr. Nicole Strittmatter awarded:
+The Analytical Chemistry Division Award was awarded to Prof. Dr. Nicole Strittmatter on 12 April 2023 at the ANAKON in Vienna. awarded:

 Locations refer to the institution at the time of the award ceremony.